 Smoking is prohibited in the vehicle.

-Should there be an accident, the center administrator must verbally inform the licensing office within 24 hours, and provide a written report within 5 business days after the incident.
+Should there be an accident, the center administrator must verbally inform the licensing office within 24 hours and provide a written report within 5 business days after the incident.

 Children may not be left unattended in a vehicle.
 A second adult, in addition to the driver, must be present if more than 5 children under age 5 are in the vehicle, or if more than 3 children are under 2 years in age or have a handicap that limits their ability to respond in an emergency.